LiviuMinzatu/formazione_sou_k8s/Esercitazioni/jinja/provaJinja3/README.md

 ## Folder Contents

-Dockerfile.j2        Jinja2 template for the Dockerfile
+Dockerfile.j2        -Jinja2 template for the Dockerfile
-variables.yaml       File with the variables to be used in the template
+variables.yaml       -File with the variables to be used in the template
-default.conf         Configuration file for Nginx
+default.conf         -Configuration file for Nginx
-generate.sh          Script to generate the Dockerfile using jinja2-cli
+generate.sh          -Script to generate the Dockerfile using jinja2-cli
-Dockerfile           The generated Dockerfile (after running the script)
+Dockerfile           -The generated Dockerfile (after running the script)

 ## Prerequisites